On vector bundles over hyperk\"ahler twistor spaces: Introduction

 \section{Introduction}

 Twistor theory was introduced by Penrose \cite{penrose} in the 1960s as a way of relating physical fields on Minkowski space-time to complex analytic objects on the projective space $\mathbb{CP}^3$.
-The idea proved rich not only for theoretical physics, but for mathematics as well, in particular for the study of the geometry of 4-manifolds.
-Given an oriented Riemannian 4-manifold $X$, one can associate to it its twistor space $Z$, which is a 6-manifold with an almost complex structure, integrable precisely if $X$ is self-dual \cite{AHS}.
-In this situation, a version of the twistor correspondence relates the conformal geometry of $X$ with the complex analytic geometry of $Z$.
+The idea has proved to be rich not only for theoretical physics, but for mathematics as well, in particular for the study of the geometry of 4-manifolds.
+Given an oriented Riemannian 4-manifold $X$, one can associate to it its twistor space $Z$, which is a 6-manifold with an almost complex structure.
+This almost complex structure on $Z$ is integrable precisely if the Riemannian metric on $X$ is self-dual \cite{AHS}.
+In the situation where the almost complex structure on $Z$ is integrable, a version of the twistor correspondence relates the conformal geometry of $X$ with the complex analytic geometry of $Z$.